holtrop/yawpa/README.md

       arguments to the option
     - `:boolean`: if true, specify that the option is a toggleable boolean option and allow a prefix of "no" to turn it off.
+    - `:multi`: if true, instead of the last value specified for this option being returned, an Array of all values specified for this option will be returned, allowing the argument to appear multiple times in the argument list
 - `flags` is optional.
 It supports the following keys:
   - `:posix_order`: Stop processing parameters when a non-option is seen.
     Set this to `true` if you want to implement subcommands.